HadasBabayov/Anomaly-Detection-WebApp/README.md

 ### App content:
- We organized our code in these folders:
+ We organized our code in the design pattern of MVC.These are the folderswe created:
-* controller
+* controller - responsible to connect between the view and the model<br/>
-* model
+* model - responsible for parsing the csv data we got from the user, learn them and write the anomalies<br/>
-* view
+* view - responsible for showing the results to the screen<br/>

 **controller**<br/>
    app.js - the server, the one which connects between all the requests we have in our web app to the model (which I will explain soon).